pfaciana/gulp-tags-to-files/README.md

 ### tags

 (array|string) All the tag names to look for in a string.
 Example: ['script', 'style'].
-If you are only look for one tag, you can enter just that tag as a string and it will be converted to an array for you.
+If you are only looking for one tag, you can enter just that tag as a string and it will be converted to an array for you.
 So, for example `'style'` will be converted to `['style']` automatically.
-Defaults to ['script'].
+Defaults to `['script']`.